Email Security: Complete Guide on Email Protection & Types of Email Threats

 Breaking Down the Modern Email Threat Landscape

 The digital threat landscape is constantly evolving, and new attack variations are always emerging.
 However, certain threats persist due to their effectivity in deceiving users.
+In a cloud environment, email protection must prioritize anti-phishing, anti-malware, and anti-spam capabilities.
+With email integrated into applications and file sharing, business collaboration suites like Office 365 and G Suite presents hackers with multiple entry points and exploits once inside systems — which also means that email security must include mid-attack measures, like compromised account detection and access management tools.
 Some of the most dangerous and common attacks that currently threaten email users include:

 Phishing is an attack variation in which threat actors send malicious emails designed to trick users into falling for a scam.
 The motive behind a phishing campaign is usually to get people to reveal financial information, credentials or other sensitive data.